 This blog is devoted to my love of music.
-For the last three years, since December 2018, I have embarked on a top 100 music countdown.
-A great way to help the time go by during the darkest season, and more recently, a global pandemic.
+Since December 2018, I have posted various top 100 music countdowns.
+It has been a great way to help the time go by during the winters, and more recently, a global pandemic.

 Although the hair is long gone, thankfully the music never left.
 This photo is proof I once wasn't as follicly challenged, a scan of a family shot taken in 1988 during the holidays.
 And rare physical proof of my 'Depeche Mode' days.